 In this article, I will go into all these points in more detail so that you know exactly how to use wood glue the right way.
 In addition to the main steps on how to glue wood, there are some basic concepts to keep in mind before we go into the details.
 All this information will give you the professional knowledge that is essential for a good and long-lasting connection between the wooden parts in your builds.

-- How to use wood glue step#2: Rub the joint
+- How to store wood glue?

 What is wood glue?